Bitter Blockers: Taste Masking Strategy for Vitamin, Medicated and CBD Gummies

 Ashley Reinsmith

 In the burgeoning market of vitamin, medicated, and CBD/THC gummies, manufacturers are constantly seeking innovative ways to enhance the flavor and palatability of their gummy candy.
 One of the significant challenges is the inherent bitterness of active pharmaceutical ingredients (APIs) and certain vitamins.
 An exciting innovation is bitter blocking, a process that works to eliminate bitter taste from gummies and various food items, which changes their natural flavor profile for better taste.
-This article delves into the bitter blocker, a unique type of bitterness reduction and taste modifier that works its magic by blocking undesired flavor from reaching our taste receptors.

 Understanding Taste Perception and Bitterness